COVID-19: Hospital Visitor, Patient Policies & Vaccine Information

 - Your mask must cover your nose and mouth.

-- As we are seeing cases of COVID increase it is extremely important that mask wearing be strictly followed especially while inside the patient room.
+- As we are seeing cases of COVID increase, it is extremely important that mask-wearing be strictly followed, especially while inside the patient room.

-- In order to continue to protect our patients and staff; you will be asked to leave if we find that you are not wearing your mask (outside of eating in designated areas) or following the visitor policy.
+- In order to continue to protect our patients and staff, you will be asked to leave if we find that you are not wearing your mask (outside of eating in designated areas) or following the visitor policy.
 We appreciate your understanding as we continue to navigate through this pandemic.

 - We are limiting the number of entrances to our facilities so that you can be properly screened for coronavirus symptoms.
-If you have symptoms we will ask you to delay your visit.
+If you have symptoms, we will ask you to delay your visit.

-- If you have traveled to one of the areas that are listed on the PA.gov or NJ.gov websites (depending on your hospital/practice location) you will also be asked to postpone your visit.** However, our care teams will always compassionately consider the circumstances of each patient and are encouraged to adjust these guidelines – particularly for end-of-life situations.
+- If you have traveled to one of the areas that are listed on the PA.gov or NJ.gov websites (depending on your hospital/practice location) you will also be asked to postpone your visit.** However, our care team will always compassionately consider the circumstances of each patient and are encouraged to adjust these guidelines – particularly for end-of-life situations.